-During the period to 24 September 2023 our pubs and head office have raised £191,000 (52 weeks 2022: £233,000) for several local and national charities, including the Motor Neurone Disease Association (MNDA).
+During the period to 29 September 2024 and excluding the Make it a Million campaign noted above, our pubs and head office have raised £172,000 (52 weeks 2023: £191,000) for several local and national charities, including the Motor Neurone Disease Association (MNDA).
 The Group has partnered with MNDA since April 2022.
-At 24 September 2023 £385,000 (2022: £139,000) had been raised for MNDA through a variety of fund raising activities; most of which have been spontaneously organised by individual teams.
+At 29 September 2024 over £550,000 (2023: £385,000) had been raised for MNDA through a variety of fund raising activities; most of which have been spontaneously organised by individual teams.
 As well as raising significant funds for such a worthwhile cause, we also gain the benefit of increased engagement and collaboration through these fund-raising efforts.
-We have decided to extend our partnership with MNDA into 2024.
+Our partnership with MNDA is ongoing into 2025.